Metropolis (novel)

 Metropolis is a 1925 science fiction novel by the German writer Thea von Harbou.
-The novel was the basis for and written in tandem with Fritz Lang's 1927 film Metropolis.
+The novel was a treatment for Fritz Lang's 1927 film Metropolis, on which von Harbou and Lang collaborated in 1924.

 Premise

-The story is set in a technologically-advanced city, which is sustained by the existence of an exploited class of labourers who live underground, far away from the gleaming surface world.
-Freder, the son of Joh Fredersen, one of the city's founders, falls in love with Maria, a girl from the underground.
-The two classes begin to clash for lack of a unifying force.
+The story is set in a technologically advanced city, which is sustained by the existence of an exploited class of labourers who live underground, far away from the gleaming surface world.
+Freder, the son and heir of Joh Fredersen, one of the city's founders, falls in love with Maria, a girl from the underground.
+Their romance takes place against the growing threat of civil war between the labourers and the armies of the founders, and the question of whether a lasting peace can be found.

 Publication

 The novel was serialised in the magazine Illustriertes Blatt in 1925, accompanied by screenshots from the upcoming film adaptation.
 It was published in book form in 1926 by August Scherl.
 An English translation was published in 1927.

 Reception

 Michael Joseph of The Bookman wrote about the novel: "It is a remarkable piece of work, skilfully reproducing the atmosphere one has come to associate with the most ambitious German film productions.
 Suggestive in many respects of the dramatic work of Karel Capek and of the earlier fantastic romances of H. G. Wells, in treatment it is an interesting example of expressionist literature. [...]
 Metropolis is one of the most powerful novels I have read and one which may capture a large public both in America and England if it does not prove too bewildering to the plain reader."